huggingface/datasets/datasets/bnl_newspapers/README.md

 - language-modeling
 ---

-# Dataset Card for bnl-processed-newspapers
+# Dataset Card for BnL Newspapers

 ## Table of Contents
 - [Table of Contents](#table-of-contents)